 With National Breast Cancer Awareness Month in full swing, there’s no better time to take a hard look at how treatment techniques during and after cancer have evolved and, in particular, how prebiotics may help.

-Researchers and other experts have been paying more attention to the functional role of good bacteria in the gut microbiome as it relates to cancer.
+In the search for more effective treatments with fewer devastating side effects, researchers and other experts have been paying more attention to the functional role of good bacteria in the gut microbiome as it relates to cancer.
 Prebiotics and probiotics serve as the building blocks for a healthy gut and have proven useful as an adjunct therapy to cancer treatments.

 Prebiotics and Chemotherapy

 One of the common consequences of chemotherapy is that ulcerative lesions may develop along the digestive tract.
 Chemotherapy can also disrupt the bacterial balance in the gut microbiome.

 In an article in The Critical Reviews in Food Science and Nutrition, scientists explore the therapeutic potential of prebiotic fiber for reducing the severity of chemotherapy-induced lesions (or mucositis).
 The authors write:

 “Mucositis, characterized by ulcerative lesions along the alimentary tract, is a common consequence of many chemotherapy regimens.
 Chemotherapy negatively disrupts the intestinal microbiota, resulting in increased numbers of potentially pathogenic bacteria, such as Clostridia and Enterobacteriaceae, and decreased numbers of “beneficial” bacteria, such as Lactobacilli and Bifidobacteria… Prebiotics are indigestible compounds, commonly oligosaccharides, which seek to reverse chemotherapy-induced intestinal dysbiosis through selective colonization of the intestinal microbiota by probiotic bacteria.”3